mussatto/mussatto.github.io/_posts/2020-08-12-kotlin-coroutines.markdown

         launch(context) {
             val time = measureTimeMillis {
+                delay(3000) // this frees up the thread to other tasks
-                delay(3000) // this frees up the thread to other tasks println("Finished $it - ${now()}")
+                // Thread.sleep(3000) // this does NOT free up the thread to other tasks println("Finished $it - ${now()}")
             }